Ted Strickland: 2016 U.S. Senate election

 On February 25, 2015, Strickland announced his intention to run for the United States Senate against incumbent Republican Rob Portman.
+Former president Bill Clinton endorsed Strickland in March 2015, and he was later endorsed by incumbent President Barack Obama, Democratic presidential nominee Hillary Clinton, Senator Sherrod Brown, and other prominent Democrats.
+He won the Democratic primary against Cincinnati City Council member P.G.
+Sittenfeld with 65 percent of the vote.

-On March 31, 2015, former president Bill Clinton endorsed Strickland.
-In September 2016, Strickland's campaign was reported to be increasingly faltering.
-With poor poll results against Portman, at least two major political action committees withdrew millions of dollars in funding for advertising for Strickland, choosing instead to focus on other major Senate races in which advertising was considered more likely to make a difference.
+While Strickland was initially considered a strong challenger because of his Democratic base in Appalachian Ohio, the region's shift to the Republican Party and his lackluster fundraising allowed Portman to erode Strickland's early polling leads with heavy advertising.
+By September 2016, Strickland's campaign was reported to be increasingly faltering and with poor poll results against Portman, at least two major political action committees withdrew millions of dollars in funding for advertising, choosing instead to focus on other major Senate races in which advertising was considered more likely to make a difference.

-Strickland lost the 2016 general election to Portman, by 1,121,659.
+Strickland lost the 2016 general election to Portman by 1,121,659 votes, a 20 percent margin, only winning Athens, Cuyahoga, Franklin, and Lucas counties.